pyrevitlabs/rpws/README.md

 ### Installation:
 - for python 3: `pip install rpws`
-- for IronPython 2.7.7: Download this repository and copy the rpws folder to the IronPython `Lib\site-packages` folder.
+- for IronPython 2.7.7: Download this repository and copy the rpws folder to the IronPython `Lib/site-packages` folder.

 ### Module Files: